top of page

 Sculpture Design

-A light and airy abstracted sailboat cruises freely above waves whimsically composed of river rock.
-The boat, sails, and rock waves create visually interesting sweeping forms, and the dramatic scale (10‘ long x 20’ high) make it an iconic symbol of our lake and it's sailing culture.
+A sailboat cruises freely above waves.
+Sweeping forms, and the dramatic scale (10‘ long x 20’ high and 1,005 lb) make it an iconic symbol of our lake and it's sailing culture.

 The sails are steel tubes, finished with welded steel textures and a copper plate on the mast and boom.
 The hull is made of heavy steel bars welded onto a tubular frame, and finished with a combination of copper oxide patinas- a reference to Tom's blue boat.
-The base is still under construction, but will be made of tubular steel and steel sheet with a patina yet TBD.
+The base is a brilliant blue done in steel tubing and textured steel plate with a metal stain finish.
+40,000 feet of weldinig wire was used in this project. .

 Patina Team.JPG